CITY COUNCIL · 6:00 PM · City Council Chamber

 PLEDGES OF ALLEGIANCE TO THE UNITED STATES AND THE STATE OF TEXAS - (State of Texas Pledge: "Honor the Texas flag; I pledge allegiance to thee, Texas, one state under God, one and indivisible.")

-#1The city is presenting a formal recognition to the Girl Scouts of Texas Oklahoma Plains, a ceremonial acknowledgment of the organization's contributions.
+#1The city presents a formal recognition to the Girl Scouts of Texas Oklahoma Plains, honoring the organization's contributions to the community.

-#2The city is presenting a formal recognition to LULAC Council 4568, a ceremonial acknowledgment of the organization's contributions.
+#2The city presents a formal recognition to LULAC Council 4568, honoring the organization's service and contributions to the Fort Worth community.

 Items on the Consent Agenda require little or no deliberation by the City Council.
 Approval of the Consent Agenda authorizes the City Manager, or his designee, to implement each item in accordance wit